nubenetes/awesome-kubernetes/docs/terraform.md

 * [learn.hashicorp.com: Configure Default Tags for AWS Resources 🌟](https://learn.hashicorp.com/tutorials/terraform/aws-default-tags)
 * [terraform-hcloud-dualstack-k8s: Hetzner Dual-Stack Kubernetes Cluster](https://github.com/tibordp/terraform-hcloud-dualstack-k8s) (Unofficial) Terraform module for a dual-stack Kubernetes cluster on Hetzner Cloud
 * [hashicorp.com: Beta Support for CRDs in the Terraform Provider for Kubernetes](https://www.hashicorp.com/blog/beta-support-for-crds-in-the-terraform-provider-for-kubernetes)
-* [opensource.com: How I use Terraform and Helm to deploy the Kubernetes Dashboard 🌟](https://opensource.com/article/21/8/terraform-deploy-helm) Terraform can deploy Helm Charts.
-Is it right for you?
 * [about.gitlab.com: How to use a push-based approach for GitOps with Terraform and AWS ECS and EC2](https://about.gitlab.com/blog/2021/08/10/how-to-agentless-gitops-aws/)
 * [opensource.com: My top 5 tips for setting up Terraform 🌟](https://opensource.com/article/21/8/terraform-tips) These are the lessons I've learned after five years with Terraform.
 * [==bridgecrew.io: Terraform security 101: Best practices for secure infrastructure as code== 🌟](https://bridgecrew.io/blog/terraform-security-101-best-practices-for-secure-infrastructure-as-code/)